21. In Love With Spring: My Novel Online

 “Me either.
 Kathleen is great.
 She played Joe Hardy’s wife in our production of Damn Yankees last semester.
 She has a sweetness.
 She’s my first choice for Kimmie, too.”

-Jules was thrilled and relieved that he agreed with her, and feeling more comfortable, she watched the rest of the tryouts, making comments on things she liked and things she didn’t think worked well.
-For the most part, his opinions matched hers.
-When Lillith auditioned for Jan, there was no question that she was perfect.
-“It’s like you wrote the part for her,” Michael whispered, and Jules nodded and whispered back, “Just the right amount of snottiness delivered with just the right amount of irony.”
+Jules was thrilled that he agreed with her, and feeling more comfortable, she watched the rest of the tryouts, making comments on things she liked and things she didn’t.
+When he asked Lillith to audition for Jan, there was no question that she was perfect.
+“It’s like you wrote the part for her,” he whispered, and Jules whispered back, “Wow.”

-“Yeah, she’s the best actress I’ve ever worked with.”
-He laughed.
-“Unfortunately.”
-To the group he said, “Okay, the part of Jan is filled!” and they all laughed.
+“She’s the best actress I’ve ever worked with.”
+To the group he said, “Okay, the part of Jan is filled.”

 “I want to play Kimmie,” Lillith protested.

-“You’d play everyone, if you had your way,” one girl said, and another girl added, “She has played everyone,” and most of the kids laughed again.
+“You’d play everyone, if you had your way,” one girl said, and another girl added, “She has played everyone,” and most of the kids laughed.
 Lillith scowled.

-“You’re Jan,” Michael said, and after a second, Lillith nodded.
+“You’re Jan,” Michael said, and after a second, Lillith said, “Okay.”

 “That’s it for tonight.
 Those who didn’t get a part—as you know, we always need help with the sets.
 The rest of you—be here tomorrow at 7:00.”

 The new stars of the play, grinning like lottery winners, lingered.
 Those who had not gotten a part grabbed their coats and left.
-Michael suggested that everyone leave before they got kicked out, then said, “You hungry?”
+Michael suggested that everyone read the script again, then said, “You hungry?”

 Jules didn’t realize he was talking to her, because he was reviewing the notes he’d been making all evening.
 When she didn’t answer, he looked up.
 “Jules?”